hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

 I'm learning that Envoy is highly flexible and seemly limitless in it's capabilities.
 It's exciting to see Envoy being adopted in many places, it's usecases, and implementations.

 Big shout out to Zach for pairing on this with a few different aspects and attempts!
+(Zach is cool)